RayAndrade/TheRayCode/Java/Factory/F1/script.md

 Say you want to create a *factory* of multiple multiple classes.
-If the have same *interface* then we can create a fatory that can istanciate those classes.
-In our example we have Android, IOS and Window these are 3 classes and we will place under one interface we call **OS**.
+If they have same *interface* then we can create a fatory that can istanciate each of those classes.
+In our example we have 3 types of OSes: Android, IOS and Windows. these are 3 classes and we will place under one interface we call **OS**.
 Our goal is to hide the logic of creating such objects from the user.